 There are other missteps UCaaS providers can make that can hurt a good customer satisfaction track record.
 Jamgotchian says UCaaS providers need to:

-- Create Single User Identities — The ideal solution would allow users to have one identity regardless of how they connect.
+- Create single-user identities – The ideal solution would allow users to have one identity regardless of how they connect.
 Often, however, users can have different personas when they use different devices or accounts.
-Jamgotchian says the best experience is when users don’t have to think about the medium or solution they’re using, they just communicate with another user directly.
-“Don’t let parts of the system become islands until themselves,” he says.
-“Have it all connected.
-We’ve been talking about that in the industry for a dozen years, but we’re still not there yet.”
+The best experience is when users don’t have to think about the medium or solution they’re using; they just communicate with another user directly.

 Never Stop Learning